alexnardini/FLAM3_for_SideFX_Houdini/src/py_flam3_UI_PRM_map.md

 # We are keeping the: py_flam3__3_7 module only for the following reason:
 #
-# This is is solely to detect if FLAM3H OTL for H21
+# This is solely to detect if FLAM3H OTL for H21
 # has been loaded inside a Houdini version minor than H20.5.
 # Thx to this we can disable the functionalities since it is not a match.
 try: hou.session.F3H_H_VERSION_H21